Carry Me Back to Morningside Heights

 Carry Me Back to Morningside Heights is an American play about a young Jewish man who insists on becoming a slave to an African-American law student as a personal penance for the years of wrongs whites have done to blacks.
+It was written by Robert Alan Aurthur and premiered on Broadway in 1968, where it ran for seven performances.